theseanything/civilservicelgbt.github.io/_posts/2019-03-31-register-pride-2019.md

 For Pride events taking place outside of London, just [complete this form](https://forms.gle/23Trq8wuLa7VroJJ9) and you will be registered to attend.

+**Please note:** This registration form may be blocked on some departmental IT systems -- if this is the case, you should try to access it on another system, like a smartphone or your home computer.

 We will send you final details for the event around 2 weeks in advance of the event date.
 We may also contact you before the event so that you can order t-shirts and other Pride materials for your local event.

 ### Pride in London